 To begin, navigate to one of your templates that have the free draw object inserted.
-If you do not have any templates that have free draw, refer to our guide on adding images and attachments to your clinical note.
-To start drawing on your images, tap on free draw.
+If you do not have any templates that have a free draw, refer to our guide on adding images and attachments to your clinical note.
+To start drawing on your images, tap on Free Draw.

 Once you tap on the free draw tool, you'll be presented with a page with either a blank page or an image.
 By default, a blank page will open in which you can either take a photo with your device's camera, upload a photo locally from your device, or attach a note, lab result, image, or any other document stored within your EHR under patient documents.
 Tap on the icon () to access the camera or to add images or documents.
 If you have customized your free draw page to open to a certain diagram or form, that picture will be shown instead.

-The drawing tools are on the bottom of the page.
+The drawing tools are at the bottom of the page.

 - The pencil icon () allows you to draw on the image.